One of the first steps toward closing more sales faster is getting your existing contact list into Nutshell.

 - Name: Nutshell merges duplicates based on name (This is a good option if none of your contacts have the same name)

 - Both: Nutshell merges duplicates based on both (Select both if all of your contacts have a name and an email address.
-Nutshell will not merge potential duplicates if only the name or the email address matches; this option will require both the name and email address to be an exact match to be merged into 1 record)
+Nutshell will not merge potential duplicates if only the name or the email address matches; this option will require both the name and email address to be an exact match to be merged into one record)

-Match duplicate Companies on:
+Match duplicate companies on:

-- Name: Nutshell will merge duplicates based on the Company name
+- Name: Nutshell will merge duplicates based on the company name

 Create leads for each: